PLANNING YOUR TRIP

 ➜ How should we plan our trip?

-You will want to firstly decide wether you want to visit in the wintertime or summertime.
+Colorado trip planning, like planning for any trip, can be tough.
+But don’t worry, we make it easy!
+You will want to firstly decide whether you want to visit in the wintertime or summertime.

 Some campsites or parks may be closed, so in winter it is best to plan ahead and check what is open.
 The ski-fields are the best place to spend wintertime soaking in a hot tub and shredding the slopes.

 Aspen is just a 3.5 hour drive from Denver.